sydneychiang/Metatrends/readme.md

 + **Where to find it**
 	+ The charts can be found by pressing the circular button on the bottom right of the screen.
 ### 📆 ****Datepicker****
-Metatrends features a text search through our database (information dating back to 9/25/2020) on relevant fields specific to each platform.
+Metatrends features a date selection prompt that allows people to look back at trends in the past (up to 9/24/20).
 + **What it does**
 	+ The datepicker allows users to select a date on the calendar to see what the website looked like at that point in time.
-A specific time can be inputted by typing in the text field as well.
+A specific time can be inputted by typing in the text field as well for more granular selection.
 + **How it's done**
 	+ The datepicker is from Material-UI with custom CSS.
 Changing the date sends a request with that date to the server for results.
 + **Where to find it**
 	+ The datepicker is found beneath the search bar inside the header.
 ## Development
-To start the server run in /server
++ To start the server run in /server *port 9000*
-To start host the client site run in /trendz
++ To start host the client site run in /trendz *port 3000*
 ```
 npm install
 npm start
 ```
 ## Build
-For build files run in /trendz/
+For build files run in /trendz
 ```
 npm run build
 ```